 But which players?
 Good question.
 Let's explore the possibilities.

-Before we start looking at particular players, let's understand one important element in this process: Any player who is called up to Detroit when rosters expand must be on the 40-man roster.
-During the regular-season that is a two-edged sword, at times knocking minor-league players out of action to create space to add a major-league player (perfect example: Thad Weber a short time ago).
+Before we start looking at particular players, let's understand one important element in this process: Any player who is called up to Detroit when rosters expand must be on (or added to) the 40-man roster.
+During the regular-season that is a two-edged sword -- it can at times knock minor-league players out of action to create space to add a major-league player.
+At this time of the year, it plays a HUGE role in potential call-ups.

 In short, if the player is on the 40-man roster, his chances of being promoted to the Tigers is MUCH better.
-If he's not on the 40-man, another move must be made to create room.
+If he's not on the 40-man, another move must be made to create room (either taking someone off the 40-man roster, or putting a player on the 60-day disabled list, which opens up a 40-man roster spot).

 Clear?
 OK, then let's look at some pitchers, presented in alphabetical order.
 On Friday I'll look at some position players on the Mud Hens roster and handicap their chances.